superlinked/VectorHub/docs/home.md

 # Let's learn about Vectors!

-VectorHub is a community-driven learning hub for people interested in adding vector retrieval to their ML stack to help them -
+VectorHub is a community-driven learning hub for people interested in adding vector retrieval to their ML stack.
+On VectorHub you can -

 * Explore easy to follow learning materials to create MVPs

 * Solve use case specific challenges in vector retrieval

-* Get confident in taking their MVPs to production and making them actually useful
+* Get confident in taking MVPs to production and making them actually useful

 * Learn about vendors in the space and select the ones that fit their use-case